piotrek111/swagger-petstore-test/FUNCTIONAL TEST CASES.md

 - check the server response
 ##### Expected results:
 - response is of JSON type
-- Server returns error code, most likely `413 -  Content Too large if file is too big` or `415 - Unsupported media type` if file type is not supported
+- Server returns  `415 - Unsupported media type` if file type is not supported
-- Response body ideally contains a short descriptive error message explaining why the file was not accepted

 ***